muhammad-hamza-liaqat/node-with-graphQL/README.md

    ```

 5. **Access GraphQL Playground:**
-   - Visit `http://localhost:4000/graphql` in your browser.
+   - Visit `http://localhost:8000/graphql` in your browser.
+   - Visit `http://localhost:8000/` in your browser to check server is up or not!.

 ## Scripts